Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Finally keyword

-- Finally is a code block and is used to place important code, it will be executed whether exception is handled or not.
+- Finally is a code block and is used to place important code, it will be executed at the end of a try catch block regardless of whether or not an exception occurs.

 ## Difference between Encapsulation & Abstraction?